 The

-first visit to this Shiva temple was a part of Temples Visit in and
+first visit to this Shiva temple was a part of temple visits in and

 around Villupuram.
-It was a two days trip organized by Mr Manoj, aimed to cover
+It was a two-day trip organized by Mr Manoj, aimed to cover

-21nos of old, very old and Historical temples, which includes Thevaram Padal
+21nos of old, very old, and Historical temples, which include Thevaram Padal

-Petra Sthalangal and 108 Divya Desa Sthalangal and we are able to cover 16
+Petra Sthalangal and 108 Divya Desa Sthalangal, and we can cover 16

 temples.
-Out of 16 Temples, I had covered 11 temples already, and are
+Out of 16 Temples, I have covered 11 temples already, and they are

 recorded in my blog.
 The rest of the 5 temples will be posted one by one.
 This post

 progress.
-The place Senthamangalam is on the south bank of river Kedilam.
+The place Senthamangalam is on the south bank of the river Kedilam.

 Moolavar : Sri Abathsahayeswarar